Like us on Facebook Follow us on Twitter

 School Resource Officer Triad Model - Teacher, Counselor, Enforcer (MENTOR)

-The City and USD 266 BOE acknowledge that School Resource Officers (SROs) promote and enhance the general safety of persons of all ages while at their assigned schools.
+The City and USD 266 BOE acknowledge that SROs promote and enhance the general safety of persons of all ages while at their assigned schools.

-The Maize Police Department School Resource Program aims to provide safe learning environments in our schools, provide valuable resources to school staff, foster a positive relationship with our youth, and develop strategies to resolve problems affecting our youth with the goal of protecting every child so they can reach their fullest potential.
+The Maize Police Department SRO Program aims to provide safe learning environments in our schools, provide valuable resources to school staff, foster a positive relationship with our youth, and develop strategies to resolve problems affecting our youth with the goal of protecting every child so they can reach their fullest potential.

 Maize School Resource Officers: